rainshowerLabs/sothis/README.md

 # `sothis`

-Sothis is a tool for replaying historical state on a local testnet node. ***Sothis uses anvil/hardhat node specific RPC calls and does not work on regular networks***
+Sothis is a tool for replaying historical state on a local testnet node. ***Sothis uses anvil specific RPC calls and does not work on regular networks***

 ## Usage